scottabraham/midjourney-prompt-generator/README.md

 Type help to see a list of available commands

 This is very much a work in progress.
+Have fun!
-Have fun! if you find this useful thrn consider buying me a coffee! ☕️ https://www.buymeacoffee.com/scottabrahx
+## if you find this useful then consider buying me a coffee! ☕️ https://www.buymeacoffee.com/scottabrahx